scaleoutsystems/fedn/examples/huggingface/README.rst

 .. code-block::

-   fedn run client -in client.yaml -secure=True -force-ssl
+   fedn run client -in client.yaml --secure=True --force-ssl

 Alternatively, if you prefer to use Docker, run the following: